energietransitie/needforheat-living-room-module-firmware/docs/manuals/faq/languages/en-US.md

 - indoor temperature;
 - CO₂ concentration;
 - humidity;
-- the number of occupants* present.
+- the number of occupants\* present.

-*: The device only counts the number of smartphone housemates that were registered via this device to be counted by this device; see also question [4.
+\* The device only counts the number of smartphone housemates that were registered via this device to be counted by this device; see also question [4.
 How can I register smartphones for occupancy detection?](#4-how-can-i-register-smartphones-for-occupancy-detection)

 ## 2. How can I install the device?